Lower credit card fees for small business will take effect on October 19, 2024.

 A payment card surcharge is an additional fee that a merchant can choose to charge a consumer’s bill when they pay with a credit card at the point of sale.
 Find out more here.

-What is the Credit Card Code of conduct?
+What is the Credit Card Code of conduct for the Payment Card Industry?

 CFIB and its members have used the Code to resolve issues on exit penalties for fee changes in processing agreements, debit cards for e-commerce, and better disclosure in contracts and statements.